BrAmaral/Purple-Team-Resources/README.md

 # Purple Team Resources
-A curated list of tools and resources that I use daily as a Purple Teamer.
+A curated list of tools and resources that I use daily as a Purple-Team operator.
 Enjoy!

 ## Blue Team Resources
 ---